SQLab/112-spring-software-testing/lab5/Answer.md

 ### Why

-Since local array `a` and `b` will be surrounded by red-zones, and be aligned to 32-byte address, the size of the red-zone between `a` and `b` is 32 - 8 = 24 bytes.
+Since local array `a` and `b` will be surrounded by red-zones and be aligned to 32-byte address, the size of the red-zone between `a` and `b` is 32 - 8 = 24 bytes.
 Therefore, accessing `a[32]` is actually accessing `b[0]`.
 ASan detected out-of-bound access by checking if red-zone is accessed.
 If a OOB access skips red-zones, it will not be detected by ASan.